Yes No Share to Facebook

 Understanding the Inapplicability of the Res Judicata Principle to Continuous Bylaw Violations As Ongoing Offences

-Ongoing Offences Continuing Bylaw Breaching Conduct Generally, the law forbids a person from being charged twice for the same offence.
+Generally, the law forbids a person from being charged twice for the same offence.
 The concept, informally known as double jeopardy, prevents a person from being accused of, and needing to defend against, the same offence more than once.
 However, although a person is protected against being charged twice for the same criminal offence or same provincial offence, in some circumstances, the offence is continuous and may result in repeated charges.

 The Law

-The legal principle formally known as res judicata, which is loose Latin meaning "things decided", generally applies to prevent a person from being charged repeatedly for the same offence; however, such is only applicable to the same singular offence, such as failing to stop at a red light while driving, rather than being applicable for a continuous offence as may occur with a bylaw violation.
-The case of R. v.
-Nolis, 2012 ONCJ 446, delved into the question of the res judicata doctrine being , generally, inapplicable to ongoing bylaw violations where it was said:
+The legal principle formally referred to as res judicata, loosely meaning "things decided in Latin", serves to prevent repetition of accusations against a person for any one instance of a unique wrongdoing; however, res judicata pertains solely to a distinct solitary violation, such as neglecting a red traffic signal while driving, rather than being relevant to a continuous offence as might arise from an ongoing bylaw violation.
+The R. v.
+Nolis, 2012 ONCJ 446, case shed light on the question of the whether the res judicata doctrine applies to ongoing bylaw offenses by stating:

 [57] In Re EnerNorth Industries Inc., 96 O.R.
 (3d) 1, [2009] O.J.
 No. 2815, 2009 ONCA 536 (O.C.A.), R. A. Blair J.A., in delivering the judgment for the court, describes the doctrine of res judicata, starting at paragraph 53: